YedruJahnavi/salesforce-training/Week 1/day1-CRM-basics/README.md

 CRM stands for Customer Relationship Management.

-CRM is a system that helps companies manage customer data, interactions, sales, and support services in one place.
+CRM is a system that helps companies manage customer data, interactions, business relationships, and support services in one place.
+It helps companies improve customer satisfaction and increase sales.

 It helps businesses:
 - Store customer information